 What is RoR/TWR?

-The Rate of Return (RoR) is the percentage return on your investment over the entire investment term.
-We calculate it by taking the Initial investment figure away from the Final value, dividing the resulting figure by the Initial investment and then multiplying it by 100.
-The formula looks like this: 6
+The Rate of Return (RoR) reflects the percentage return on your investment over the entire investment term.
+We calculate it by taking the Initial investment figure away from the Final value and dividing the resulting figure by the Initial investment.
+3

 The TWR figure represents the cumulative growth rate of your investment.
 It is calculated by breaking out each period's growth individually to remove the effects of any additional deposits and withdrawals.
 The TWR gives you a clearer picture of how your investment might have performed if you hadn't made extra deposits or withdrawn funds, allowing you to better assess its overall performance.
 You can learn more about TWR in this article by The Balance.